 - Push in the Cycle Control Knob and turn it clockwise.
-Stop when the indicator on the knob's outer ring points to the number and wash water temperature in the cycle you want.
+Stop when the indicator on the knob's outer ring points to the number in the wash cycle you want.
 The numbers are minutes of wash time.
-Wash water temperature is indicated by the letter near the wash time. - 2.
+Make other selections, if necessary. - 2.
 Pull out the Cycle Control Knob.